 Fujifilm X-Pro3: Design & Handling

 Much like previous X-Pro digital cameras, the X-Pro3’s rangefinder form offers a reasonably minimal handgrip.
 There’s just a little chunk protruding from the front that’s edged in rubbery materials, and on the rear, there’s a similar cylindrical protrusion with a notch carved out for your thumb.
 Regardless of the minimal grip, I discover the X-Pro3 is fairly comfortable to carry.
 It’s certainly a lot more secure in the hands than my Fuji X100F, which provides a measly “hump” on leading and zero thumb rest/notch on the trunk.
-And when coupled with small, lightweight primary lenses — the very best kind of lenses because of this camera — the complete X-Pro3 package is protected and comfortable to transport around, even without needing any kind of strap.
-I’m quite amazed, as I have a tendency to enjoy compact cameras that still offer some type of deep(ish) handgrip, but the X-Pro3 feels great at hand, even after extended intervals.
+And when coupled with small, lightweight primary lenses — the very best kind of lenses because of this camera — the complete X-Pro3 package is protected and comfortable to transport around, even without needing any strap.
+I’m quite amazed, as I tend to enjoy compact cameras that still offer some deep(ish) handgrip, but the X-Pro3 feels great at hand, even after extended intervals.

 Fujifilm X-Pro3: Controls

 Generally, the control scheme of the X-Pro3 is very similar to the previous model, with the same basic control layout: front and back control dials, locking shutter speed dial with integrated “pull-up band” for adjusting ISO, huge exposure compensation dial, and for nearly all cases, aperture control on the zoom lens itself.
 However, there were some notable changes in terms of button design and, of course, a substantial change to the rear LCD design, which I’ll discuss a bit later.